Inventory. POS. Accounting.

 No-Fee Consignment Software is several programs rolled into one.
 With it store owners and employees can record and track inventory, discount inventory and sales, and process consignments, resales, retail, rentals and layaways.

 - Resale is also known as 'buy outright' which is the purchase of (used) merchandise from individuals.
-The consignment store pays for items as they come into the store and 'settlement' takes place upon delivery.
-With BCSS the items can be entered 'in batch' (several items on one screen) with buy and sell prices.
-Price labels or hang tags can be printed as well as a Buy-Outright Agreement with an itemization of items purchased and prices paid.
+The consignment store pays for pieces as they come into the store and 'settlement' takes place upon delivery.
+With BCSS items can be entered 'in batch' (several entries on one screen) with buy and sell prices.
+Price labels or hang tags can be printed as well as a Buy-Outright Agreement with an itemization of purchases and prices paid.
 The seller can be paid in cash, by check or PayPal, trade, gift certificate or 'store credit'.
 The program will compute profit and loss and is capable of producing P&L reports for any period of time.

 - Retail is the purchase of (new) products from entities (not individuals) like suppliers, wholesalers, etc. The same software features are available for retails as they are for resale.

-- Rental is the lending of items for a fee.
+- Rental is the lending of stock for a fee.
 A software program will keep track of renter and item information with dates out and in, rental rate and provision for late fees.
-It will produce inventory and sales reports for items not returned, items returned and those past due.
+It will produce inventory and sales reports for things returned, not returned and past due.

 - Layaway in contrast is not something for sale but a way of selling.
-The purchaser is to complete a series of payments before taking possession of the purchased items.
-A good software program will include a schedule of payments, means for recording payments, balance outstanding and settlement when payments have been completed and items have been delivered.
+The purchaser is to complete a series of payments before taking possession of the purchases.
+A good software program will include a schedule of payments, means for recording payments, balance outstanding and settlement when payments and delivery are completed.